c-m-jagielski/web_app/README.md

 * Checkmate doesn't work
 * AI doesn't correctly move to get out of Check
 * AI might put itself into Check with its move
+* Does not work in Safari (I've been testing with Chrome)

 If you find more please let me know.